-On the occasion of Pride Month, we're introducing profiles of LGBTIQ+ chefs with their inspiring stories and careers in the restaurant industry.
+To celebrate diversity and talent in the BOH, the Choco team is introducing 6 profiles of LGBTIQ+ chefs with their inspiring stories and careers in the restaurant industry.

 Chef Alex Koones is the creator, producer, and soul of Babetown in NYC, a moving pop-up dinner party concept for queer women, trans and non-binary people.
 People have reached out from all over the world to tell her that they wished they had such events in their cities!
 In 2020, she also launched her delivery service of delicious snacks, Babe Delivery, available in The Bronx, Manhattan, Queens, and Brooklyn.